fastify/fastify/GOVERNANCE.md

 to a Lead Maintainer privately with the links to their valuable contributions.
 The Lead Maintainers will reply to the Contributor and will decide if candidate it to be made a collaborator.

-The consensus to a new candidate to get the Collaborator status is reached when:
+The consensus to grant a new candidate Collaborator status is reached when:

 - at least one of the Lead Maintainers approve
 - at least two of the Team Members approve